Adapted and simplified by Lynn Halpern from this recipe at veganbaking.net. There’s a lot of great recipes and information on that site. Check it out.

 1 tsp butter flavor*

-Mix soymilk with lemon juice or vinegar and let sit for 10 minutes.
-Add salt, butter flavor, lecithin and xanthum gum to soymilk mixture.
-Place liquid oil in blender or processor (add more or less oil to change consistency – you may then want to vary the amount of coconut oil accordingly).
+Mix soymilk with lemon juice or vinegar in blender or food processor and let sit for 10 minutes.
+Add salt, butter flavor, and lecithin to soymilk mixture.
+Place liquid oil in blender or food processor (add more or less oil to change consistency – you may then want to vary the amount of coconut oil accordingly).
 Add soymilk mixture to blender/processor.
 Melt coconut oil until just liquefied, either in the microwave or on the stovetop.
 Add to blender/processor and “churn” until well blended.
 Transfer to container of choice and refrigerate.
 Makes about 1 ¾ cups.

 *I use vegan natural butter flavor from naturesflavors.com.
 You can also use artificial butter flavor that you can find in the extract section of the supermarket.